Search Contextures Sites ![]()

 Use Data>Text to Columns and specify the comma as a delimiter.

-- Select the region you want to apply this to, then choose Data>Validation.
+1. Select the cell(s) where you want the list to appear, then choose Data>Validation.

 4. Formatting